jeanlouisnico/CWatM-spinetoolbox/docs/setting_calibration.md

 Toolbox will now recreate the CWatM init file taking the base scenario input variables and add/replace the variables with the calibration data.

 ## Running the calibration

+!!!
+Tip

+    This section refers to the [running calibration file in SpineToolbox](navigating.md/#5-run-your-calibration) part of the workflow